 Microsoft announces first cloud investment in Norway data centres

-Microsoft has made its first data centre investment in the Norway after revealing plans to add two cloud data centres to its Nordic footprint.
+Microsoft has made its first data center investment in the Norway after revealing plans to add two cloud data centers to its Nordic footprint.

 Microsoft Cloud will be delivered from two sites in Norway with one in the wider Stavanger region and the other in Oslo with the company hoping to enable enable greater innovation for oil and gas and other industries, as well as the public sector.

 MIcrosoft has undergone whirlwind growth in the hyperscale market, with the number of Azure regions more than doubling over the past three years to now reach 52 regions across the globe, more than any other cloud provider.

 Initial availability of Azure in the region is planned for late 2019 with Office 365 and Dynamics 365 to follow.

 “Over a billion customers around the world trust the intelligent Microsoft Cloud to provide a platform to help transform their businesses,” says Microsoft Azure executive vice president Jason Zander.

 “By delivering the Microsoft Cloud from new data center regions in Norway, organisations will be empowered through cloud-scale innovation while meeting their data residency, security and compliance needs.”